Guidelines for Public Art Acquisition and Display August 13, 2020

-The Public Art Committee shall be contacted to initiate planning art for public interior spaces, such as lobbies, lounges and public meeting rooms.
+The Public Art Committee shall be contacted to initiate planning art and objects for display in public interior spaces, such as lobbies, lounges and public meeting rooms.

 Although involving staff and faculty of the Gregg Museum and College of Design may not be required for all decisions regarding interior art Collections in departmental offices and spaces, their consultation is recommended when trying to determine: